PADL/ASN1Codable/README.md

 }
 ```

-However, when using the compiler, ergonomics are slightly improved by avoiding the property wrapper and instead using a specialised CodingKeys:
+Ergonomics are slightly improved by avoiding the property wrapper and instead using a specialised CodingKeys.
+This format exposes ASN1Kit internal types (specifically `ASN1DecodedTag`) and is such not guaranteed to be stable across releases; rather, it is only to be used by the `asn1json2swift` translator.

 ```swift
 struct TBSCertificate: Codable {